 • Post Image

-To figure out where to tie your slip knot, first measure out a length of yarn 3½ times the width of what you plan to make.
+To figure out where to tie your slip knot, the first stitch in your long tail cast on, first measure out a length of yarn 3½ times the width of what you plan to make.
 So for a 6-inch wide scarf, measure out approximately 21 inches of yarn, and at that point, make a loop.

 Bring the yarn that is on top around to the back of the loop.